TheArtSite

 You can use a progress indicator, also known as a progress bar control, to show the percentage of completion of a lengthy operation.

 There are two types of progress bars: solid and segmented.
 The solid version is the default.
-To declare a segmented bar, you should use the segmented
+To declare a segmented bar, you should use the segmented class.

 Field borders